mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 ### int GetHashCodeOrdinalIgnoreCase([string This](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Gets the hash code for this string with OrdinalIgnoreCase string comparison.
+Gets the hash code for this string using the specified string comparison, ignoring case.

 ```cs
 int GetHashCodeOrdinalIgnoreCase(string This)